top of page

 Cortisone or steroid injection aims to reduce the pain and swelling associated with the damage.
 It works quickly being a potent anti-inflammatory and pain reliever and can help in the rehabilitation process to get our patients moving free from pain.

-MSK Specialists/Physicians are doctors who've graduated medical school and then specialised.
-They diagnose Musculoskeletal issues by consultation and then ordering relevant investigations such as blood tests, nerve studies and high tech imaging.
+They diagnose Musculoskeletal issues by consultation and then ordering relevant investigations such as blood tests, nerve studies and high tech imaging like MRI and CT's.

 We have a large range of treatment options available to us in addition to Physical therapy.